Select a state to find fishing and boating information:

-The Palomar knot is a simple, yet strong knot that is most often used for attaching a fishing line to a hook or swivel or attaching a fly fishing leader to a fly.
-If you are a fan of using braided line, then learning how to make a Palomar knot is a must as many anglers consider this knot to be o
+This knot is simple yet strong, and it is most often used for attaching a fishing line to a hook or swivel, or attaching a fly fishing leader to a fly.

 When learning how to fish you will learn some basic fishing knots as the Palomar knot.
 Some anglers think Palomar knots are the best types of fishing knots to use for light fishing lines (such as braided line, which won't pull out of this knot like it can with other types of knots) because they retain much of their original line strength.
 Learn tying a fishing knot that is not only easy to tie, but cleverly designed to secure your leader to your fishing hook or a swivel.